pA1nD/phaser-tut-platform/README.md

 ## Lecture 8

 Group up in teams.
 Every team will work on a different challenge.
+Go to [jsbin.com](http://jsbin.com/) and create a new bin.
+Copy the code from index.html and code.js.
+Let's go!

 ### Challenge 1 - Game over.